Parenting styles: Attachment theory in adolescence

 Although research on attachment theory has focused on infancy and early childhood, research has shown that the relationship between teens and their parents can be affected depending on whether they have a secure or insecure attachment between them.
 A parent's interaction with their child during infancy creates an internal working model of attachment, which is the development of expectations that a child has for future relationships and interactions based on the interactions they had during infancy with their caregiver.
 If an adolescent continues to have a secure attachment with their caregiver, they are more likely to talk to their guardian about their problems and concerns, have stronger interpersonal relationships with friends and significant others, and also have higher self-esteem.
 Parents continue to maintain a secure attachment through adolescence by expressing understanding, good communication skills, and allowing their children to safely start doing things independently.

 Other parenting styles

 Attachment parenting

-Attachment parenting is a parenting style framed by psychological attachment theory.
-Attachment in psychology is defined as “a lasting emotional bond between people”.
-There are four main types of attachment: secure, insecure, resistant, and disorganized.